 The historical, cultural and societal influences that have led to an overwhelming fear surrounding childbirth are not easily countered, but there are a few things that a mother-to-be can do to help her overcome fear in childbirth:

-- Use self-talk and encouragement.
-Beginning early in pregnancy and throughout pregnancy, labor and birth, tell yourself that your body is healthy, your baby is healthy, and just as your body knows how to grow your baby, so also your body knows how to birth your baby.
-Write notes of encouragement to yourself and leave them where you’ll see them daily.
-Spend time visualizing a positive, healthy birth experience.
-Talk to your partner about your hopes and plans.
+Beginning early in pregnancy and through labor and birth, tell yourself that your body is healthy and your baby is healthy.
+Remind yourself that just as your body knows how to grow your baby, it also knows how to birth your baby.
+Write or visualize a positive, healthy birth experience.
+Leave notes of encouragement to yourself where you’ll see them daily.
+Talk to your partner or a friend about your hopes and plans.
+Share the words you think will be most encouraging to hear during labor.

 And finally, remember the words of Eleanor Roosevelt: “You gain strength, courage and confidence by every experience in which you really stop to look fear in the face.”

-If you are looking for more information on these topics or want a resource to help you plan for your birth and reduce fears, check out our Natural Childbirth booklet.
+If you are looking for more information on these topics or want a resource to help you plan for your birth and reduce fears, check out our Preparing for Birth book.

 Copyright 2015 © All Rights Reserved